- 10+ Guests Price as advertised*

 Explore Downtown Lexington

 Lunch | Social Hour | Dinner

 After an early breakfast this morning you will shuttle an hour and fifteen minutes to MeadowCreek Farm, just outside of the town of Lebanon.
 Here you will meet the owners of the farm and learn about the world-class standardbred horses they breed and train here.
 The farm is home to several impeccably pedigreed horses with impressive wins on their resumes!
-After the tour, you'll change into your cycling clothes and begin today's ride.
-Lebanon is also home to the Kentucky Cooperage, which manufactures most of the oak barrels used for aging by the bourbon industry, and we'll ride right past on our way out of town.
+After the tour, you'll shuttle just a few miles to the visitor's center of the Kentucky Cooperage, which manufactures most of the oak barrels used for aging by the bourbon industry, to change for today's ride.
 Quiet country roads abound on this morning's ride to the Perryville Battlefield State Historic Site, where you will break for a picnic lunch prepared by your Trek Travel guides.
 This site marks the location of Kentucky's most destructive Civil War battle, fought in 1862.
 If you've had enough riding for the day you can shuttle from lunch to the hotel, or you may continue riding past Harrodsburg, Kentucky's oldest city, and onto the 3,000-acre grounds of the Shaker Village of Pleasant Hill.
 Here you will check into your simple room in the East Family Dwelling before gathering for a welcome drink and narrated hayride, which will introduce you to the rich history of this unique and peaceful place.
 Following the hayride, you will enjoy a lovely dinner in the Trustee's Table where the fruits of the Village's garden and farm as well as those of local farmers will be brought to the table.

 Lebanon to Perryville Battlefield State Park with Shuttle

 Approximately 23 miles with 1,170 feet of climbing